Judy Buck was enjoying a normal Saturday morning, working on her grocery list, when her life took a dramatic turn.

 The brain needs a constant supply of oxygen and nutrients in order to function.
 Even a brief interruption in blood supply can cause problems.
 Brain cells begin to die after just a few minutes without blood or oxygen.

-“Unfortunately with stroke, time is brain since about 1.9 million neurons are lost with every minute of lack of blood flow,” said Dion Graybeal, MD, a neurologist on the medical staff Baylor University Medical Center at Dallas.
+“Unfortunately with stroke, time is brain since about 1.9 million neurons are lost with every minute of lack of blood flow,” said Dion Graybeal, MD, a neurologist on the medical staff at Baylor University Medical Center at Dallas.

 Know Your Risks of a Stroke